Planting the Seeds for an Urban CoHousing MicroVillage in Winston Salem

 This project embraces the power of collaboration, equitable living and community practices grounded in a new way of listening with care to one another.

-This plan shows a model for subdividing the 7.4 acre property that currently has 1 house into 5 separate plots for housing and shared land.
+This plan (not final) shows a model for subdividing the 7.4 acre property that currently has 1 house into 5 separate plots for housing and shared land.

 1 lot will be a "cottage court" with 7 homes of mixed size